andreagrisafi/SALTED/example/water_monomer_AIMS/README.rst

 For smaller problems, they can be found via a matrix inversion (see Ref 3. in the main README).
 This is carried out via a two- or three- step process.
 For very small problems, the matrix can be built in a single calculation by running:
 :code: `python -m salted.matrices`.
 This will be the case if `inp.blocksize` is not present, or is not a positive integer.
 For this usage the code should be run serially.

 Alternatively, the matrix can be constructed in several blocks, each constructed from an equally sized subset of the training set.
 This will be the case if `inp.blocksize` is a positive integer.
 Note that `inp.blocksize` must be an exact divisor of the training set size determined by `inp.Ntrain*inp.trainfrac`.
 If calculating the matrix blockwise, the code can be run in parallel:
 :code: `mpirun -np $ntasks python -m salted.matrices`.
+In either case, the training set will either be chosen as a `sequential` or `random` selection, depending on the value of `inp.trainsel`.

 The blocks then need to be combined to form a single matrix; this is done by running (serially):
-:code: `mpirun -np $ntasks python -m salted.collect_matrices`.
+:code: `python -m salted.collect_matrices`.

 Finally, the matrix is inverted:
-:code: `mpirun -np $ntasks python -m salted.regression`.
+:code: `python -m salted.regression`.

 OR: